-The Career Center is another resource for students to utilize—at any stage of the process.
+The Rizzo Career Center is another resource for students to utilize—at any stage of the process.
 I had a momentary crisis after declaring my writing major my sophomore year, because I was lost when it came to what I wanted to do with my major.
-The staff at the Career Center helped me find potential career paths and discover roles I didn’t even know existed.
+The career services staff at Loyola have helped me find potential career paths and discover roles I didn’t even know existed.
 Once I started applying to internships, the Career Center staff helped me build my résumé and cover letters.
-Even after you graduate, the Career Center supports alumni in finding and landing professional opportunities.
+Even after you graduate, the Rizzo Career Center supports alumni in finding and landing professional opportunities.

 Currently, I work for the Eastern Pennsylvania Alliance for Clean Transportation (EP-ACT) as a communications intern.
 I applied for this position through Handshake, a platform for job and internship postings offered through a partnership with Loyola’s Career Center.
 This role is like my previous internship with Ryfe, as I manage their social media and design graphic content.
 This is also a paid position, which is a great way to earn money working remotely during the pandemic.